Pop-up Preset:

 Summary

 We need an innovative protest that harnesses the everyday habits of right-thinking everyday people.
-This protest leverages impulse buying, daily consumables, and advertising revenue.
+This protest leverages impulse buying and advertising revenue.
 Research and calculations have been done to gauge the potential impact of a blanket, system-wide, economic withdrawal.
 Calculations are conservative and links are provided to show the basis used to prove the potential success of this type of protest.
 These ideas are straight forward and easy to understand.
 This protest is based on the idea that businesses cannot survive without our cooperation.
 Businesses only make money because we agree to cooperate by using their product or service.
 The only question is how much money will be missed during a short period of withheld cooperation.
 We are living in a time of fake news and compromised information.
-The reader is encouraged to review the rudimentary calculations in the appendix, which require only a basic understanding of multiplication, division, and percentages.
+The reader is encouraged to review the rudimentary calculations in the appendix (found in the full PDF), which require only a basic understanding of multiplication, division, and percentages.
 This is one possible solution.
 New ideas require modification and correction by like-minded co-creators.
 Intellectual contribution from others is invaluable and greatly desired.
-These ideas have been proposed with a lot of detail to dispel the notion that new ideas won’t work within our existing system.

 Imagine a government accountable to its principles, where the ultra-rich abide by the same laws as everyone else.
 Achieving this is possible and will require sacrifice.